Home Up Feedback

 You step through the recordset in a loop, using the MoveNext method of the Recordset object to advance to the next record.
 If you forget to call the MoveNext method, the "Do Until" loop will never meet the EOF (End Of File) condition and the loop will never end.
 You retrieve values with the Fields collection of the Recordset object.
 You specify the name of the attribute you are retrieving with the Fields collection.
 The Value property of the Fields collection is the default property.
 In the example above I specified several properties for the Command object.
 These are not necessary, but can improve performance.
 It is good practice to close the Recordset and Connection objects when you are done.

-The search filter specifies all conditions that must be met for a record to be included in the RecordSet.
-Each condition is in the form of a conditional statement, such as "(cn=TestUser)", which has a Boolean result.
-Each such condition is enclosed in parenthesis.
-The general form of a condition is an attribute and a value separated by an operator, which is usually the equals sign "=".
-Other operators that can separate attributes and values are ">=", and "<=" (the operators "<" and ">" are not supported).
+The search filter specifies all conditions that must be met for a record to be included in the Recordset.
+Each condition is in the form of a conditional statement in parentheses, such as "(cn=TestUser)", which has a Boolean result.
+The general form of a condition is an attribute name and a value separated by an operator, which is usually the equals sign "=".
+The attribute cannot be operational (also known as constructed), since the values of these attributes are only calculated by the Domain Controller on demand and are not saved in Active Directory.
+Other operators that can separate attribute names and values are ">=", and "<=" (the operators "<" and ">" are not supported).
 Conditions can be combined using the following operators.

 & - The "And" operator (the ampersand).
 All conditions operated by "&" must be met in order for a record to be included.